Treating a urinary tract infection at home can be relatively easy with the right ingredients and an understanding of what is happening and why.

 Do urinary alkalisers work?

-They work a bit to take the sting out of the uric acid in your urine hitting the raw, inflamed walls of your urethra.
+Urinary alkalisers work to take the sting out of the acidic components in urine causing burning and stinging when it comes into contact with the raw, inflamed walls of your urethra and vulva.

-Unfortunately, urinary alkalisers do not eliminate your problem and in fact, might make it worse by making the area uninhabitable by the protective bacteria that normally live in there.
+Unfortunately, urinary alkalisers do not eliminate UTIs and in fact, might make it worse by making the area uninhabitable by the protective bacteria that normally live in there.

 We discuss urinary alkalisers here, including a simple recipe using bicarb if you must.
 No need to spend money on urinary alkalisers!